subodhss23/fingerprint-mask/README.md

 ## Browser Fingerprinting and Bypass Techniques

-This repository provides a set of tools for bypassing and evading browser fingerprinting techniques.
+This repository provides an example for fingerprinting browser and evading browser fingerprinting techniques.
 Browser fingerprinting is a method used to track and identify users based on their browser and system characteristics.
 This project offers solutions for both client-side and server-side implementations to help mitigate such tracking.

 ### Files